graffie/mill/README.md

 ### LICENSE
-This software is free to use under BSD license.
+This software is free to use under MIT license.
 See the [LICENSE file][] for license text and copyright information.

 [LICENSE file]: https://github.com/theorangeclock/mill/blob/master/LICENSE